 Match Grade Medical Broadhead Pegs are unique in surgical positioning.
-Their patent pending design provides an over 3 inch wide surface in contrast to the approximately ½ inch wide effective surface of a round peg.
+Our patented design provides an over 3 inch wide surface in contrast to the approximately ½ inch wide effective surface of a round peg.
 This means that a round peg will apply more than 6x the pressure against the patient.

 If you are seeing localized reddened areas after a procedure when the round pegs are removed, you know that blood perfusion has been impaired at some level.
 This may not always result in a postoperative complication, but it is an indicator that cannot be ignored.

-Your patients deserve the best care that can be provided, and Match Grade Medical may be able to help you provide that care.
+Your patients deserve the best care that can be provided, and we can able to help you provide that care.